amoux/amoux.github.io/index.md

 > NLP toolkit for speeding data preparation for social-media texts.

 - features:
-  - text-pipelines
+  - Text-pipelines
-  - text preprocessing, cleaning, normalization & extraction utilities
+  - Text preprocessing, cleaning, normalization & extraction utilities
-  - social-media text-scrapers (currently only youtube-comments)
+  - Social-media text-scrapers (currently only youtube-comments)
-  - encoding-decoding tokenization based architecture (really happy about this one!)
+  - Encoding/decoding tokenization based architecture (really happy about this one!)
-  - loading/downloading pre-trained models and datasets utilities, e.g., GloVe, BERT, ..ect.
+  - Loading/downloading pre-trained models and datasets utilities, e.g., GloVe, BERT, ..ect.

 The code snippet below is a small demo of some of the classes currently built in `david`.